SHaroonShah/Readme-Developers-Hub---Production/docs/📦 Shipment creation and manifesting workflows/windsor-framework-a-new-trade-regulation-between-great-britain-and-northern-ireland/index.md

 excerpt: >-
   The _Windsor Framework_ is a crucial agreement established between the United Kingdom and the European Union to manage trade from Great Britain to Northern Ireland in the wake of Brexit.
-This framework aims to simplify customs procedures and checks, ensuring that the flow of goods remains efficient and compliant with both UK and EU regulations.
 deprecated: false
 hidden: false
 metadata: